Dresden Stollen Festival

 Towards the end of the festival, about 30 bakers and pastry chefs - most of them are trainees and journeymen - cut the Giant Stollen into portions each weighing 500 grams.
-The portions are sold to the visitors in exchange for the so called Stollenthaler (one Stollenthaler costs four Euros; one portion for one Stollenthaler).
+The portions are sold to the visitors in exchange for the so called Stollenthaler (one Stollenthaler costs five Euros; one portion for one Stollenthaler).
 The whole procedure takes about three hours.

 Up to now, the pensioner Prof. Kurt Merker has helped to build up the Giant Stollen and has participated in every Dresden Stollen Festival.
 For that reason, Dresden`s bakers and pastry-chefs have lovingly nicknamed him the "Stollen professor".

 Statistics and Records: